pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 The event store uses a "sequenced item mapper" and an "active record strategy".
 The sequenced item mapper and the active record strategy share a common "sequenced item" type.

-The sequenced item mapper can map objects of different types to sequenced items of a single type.
-The active record strategy can write such sequenced items to a database.

 Sequenced Items